V3yiRoN/V3yiRoN.github.io/_sections/who-s-chris.md

 I'm a sound technician!

-I'm currently working with different projects with several companies and customers solving technical issues and providing the best sound quality relative to acoustics and audiovisual design involving lights and images.
+I'm currently working with different projects with several companies and customers solving technical issues and providing the best sound quality relative to acoustics and audiovisual design involving lights and images in a harmonious rhythmic fashion.